 As well as replacing the need for traditional phone lines, VoIP offers clearer call quality, and much cheaper (or even free) phone calls – even over a long distance or internationally.

 VoIP offers computer software, smartphone apps, and (sometimes) dedicated VoIP phones in place of conventional telephone systems.
 This makes VoIP systems an ideal choice for business owners who are looking to cut call costs, make international calls more easily, or reduce the space and time needed to install landlines.

 But what kinds of VoIP phones are out there?
 And which UK VoIP phone services provider should you choose for your business?

-VoIP Providers: At-a-glance comparison
+VoIP providers comparison

 Whether you’re searching for providers that offer the best support, pricing, scalability, or more, we’ve profiled some of the top VoIP providers in the UK to help you choose.
 We take a look at their different offerings, highlighting the features, prices, and pros and cons of each.

-The best VoIP providers: A deep dive
+The best VoIP providers: a deep dive

 Datatel Networks provides VoIP software called Horizon, and provides some of the best VoIP phones from manufacturers like Yealink, Cisco and Polycom.